Alcohol dependence: Treatment

+Acceptance and mindfulness-based interventions show evidence of efficacy in being used to target Alcohol Use Disorder.
+These types of interventions are often most effectively delivered in group settings, however, they are also proven effective in individual therapy contexts.
+Overall, this is crucial in helping individuals who are dependent on alcohol because it raises awareness, provides a non-judgemental environment for people to express their thoughts, and allows individuals to be heard and accepted in the present moment.

 Epidemiology

 About 12% of American adults have had an alcohol dependence problem at some time in their life.
 In the UK the NHS estimates that around 9% of men and 4% of UK women show signs of alcohol dependence.

+Genetic factors

+A 2015 study found that alcohol dependency may have genetic risk factors.
+Linkage disequilibrium between an AD-associated GABA receptor gene cluster, GABRB3/GABRG3, and eye color genes, OCA2/HERC2, as well as between AD-associated GRM5 and pigmentation-associated TYR, were all associated with alcohol dependency.
+GABA downregulation may decrease sensitivity to the toxic effects of alcohol, leading to increased alcohol consumption in blue-eyed individuals.

 History

 The term 'alcohol dependence' has replaced 'alcoholism' as a term in order that individuals do not internalize the idea of cure and disease, but can approach alcohol as a chemical they may depend upon to cope with outside pressures.